 Structural heart disease refers to defects in the heart’s valves, walls or chambers.
 Structural heart defects may be present from birth (congenital) or develop over time.

-At the Heart Hospital of Austin, our cardiovascular experts specialize in the diagnosis and treatment of structural heart diseases.
+At the Heart Hospital of Austin and St. David's South Austin Medical Center, our cardiovascular experts specialize in the diagnosis and treatment of structural heart diseases.

 Advanced treatment for structural heart diseases